-5.3 In relation to the requirement for the Mavesyn Ridware Neighbourhood Plan to be subject to Strategic Environmental Assessment, the assessment detailed in Section 3 of this report concludes that as the plan in its current form is likely to have significant environmental effects and therefore SEA will be required.
-The statutory consultees indicated they agreed with the conclusions of this screening report with regard to SEA.
+5.3 In relation to the requirement for the Little Aston neighbourhood plan to be subject to Strategic Environmental Assessment, the assessment detailed in Section 3 of this report concludes that as the plan in its current form is not likely to have significant environmental effects and therefore SEA will not be required.
+The statutory consultees indicated they agreed with the conclusions of this screening report regarding SEA.